 Drinking a "Flat White single-shot" coffee costs $4- $5.

 Local markets are a good option to buy fresh, organic and quality products.

 Pay attention to the signs on the sides of the road.
 Farms sell products at very good prices.
-Some places put together all the vegetables and fruits that are about to expire and sell them for $ 2- $ 3 NZD.
+Some places put together all the vegetables and fruits that are about to expire and sell them for $2- $3.
 Sweet deal!

-Something great to save a lot on food is: head to any cafe or food store just before they close.
+Something great to save a lot of moolah on food is head to any cafe or food store just before they close.
 They may sell you the "leftovers" of the day for a few dollars.
 This is how I get to eat sushi every day!